Knowledge

 For example, let's say you know that all cars have engines, and you also know that your automobile is a car.
 Using deductive reasoning, you can conclude that your car must have an engine.

-The main advantages of the deductive method are:
+Key advantages of the Deductive Method are:

 • If the premises are true, the conclusion must also be true.